odpi/egeria/developer-resources/Developer-Guidelines.md

 It should not be possible to see where you have made the changes once the code is committed into git.

+* For java unit tests use /src/test/java folder of the module (standard maven location), and postfix java file names with "Test".

 ## Testing

 All code submissions should be accompanied by automated tests that validate